roman-milk/roman-milk.github.io/whos-the-boss.md

+===

- ****** Who's The Boss?
-Ch.
-10 ****** byJs_Keeper© At a few minutes before ten I pulled into the parking lot I’d instructed them to use.
+At a few minutes before ten I pulled into the parking lot I’d instructed them to use.
 I parked my car in an empty row at the far end of the lot and waited.
 Even on this soggy morning, there were six other cars already parked there.
 I’d driven past the park’s east lot on my way in, and noticed at least another dozen cars or so.
 Perfect.
 There would be a sufficient number of bystanders, just as I’d hoped, but the large park wouldn’t be overly crowded either.

  Nikki arrived first, since she had the shortest drive from home.
 She pulled into the space to my left, flashing me a brief nervous smile before remembering my instruction to disregard my presence.
 She turned off her engine, reached under her seat, and pulled out the zip-lock bag.
 I watched her eyes widen as she pulled out the extra small, cheaply thin, white men’s tank type t-shirt and a bright pink little pair of running shorts.
 She unfolded the tank top, and her mouth dropped open when she saw the word “cunt” silk-screened in bold black lettering right on the chest.
 She quickly put the shirt down and unfolded the sheet of instructions I’d typed out for her.